studiokeywi/papi/README.md

 ## Examples

 Examples in this README are based on the API endpoints available through [JSONPlaceholder](https://jsonplaceholder.typicode.com).
-The GitHub repo also contains an [examples folder](https://github.com/studiokeywi/papi/blob/primary/docs/notes.md) showing the code snippets used in this README and other quick reference docs, as well as extra notes about PAPI usage and a fully expanded JSONPlaceholder definition with sample usage
+The GitHub repo also contains an [examples folder](https://github.com/studiokeywi/papi/blob/primary/examples) showing the [code snippets used in this README and other quick reference docs](https://github.com/studiokeywi/papi/blob/primary/examples/docs.ts), as well as [extra notes](https://github.com/studiokeywi/papi/blob/primary/docs/notes.md) about PAPI usage, and a [fully expanded JSONPlaceholder definition with sample usage](https://github.com/studiokeywi/papi/blob/primary/examples/jsonplaceholder.ts)

 ### PAPI in 4 Lines